henrikmotzkus/AutomationDemo/README.md

 ## 2. Problem statement

 In huge cloud environments (i. e. a world wide distributed company IT) automation in IT is KEY.
 Automation enables efficiency and fast development cycles.
 Cloud is an enabler technology.
 Azure has tons of technologies that could help you to automate operation.
 This guide is a uncompleted but ever evolving tech tutorial.
-This is a result of my consulting role at my customer.
+This is a result of my consulting role at my customer..

 ## 3. With this guide you learn about